Frank Bradshaw

 Frank Bradshaw (31 May 1884 – mid-1962) was an English professional footballer and football club manager.
 A versatile player, he started his professional career as a forward with Sheffield Wednesday where he won the FA Cup in 1907.
 He later starred for Everton and Arsenal, moving to the full back position the later years of his career.
-He played once for the England national team and also represented the Southern League and the Football League, the latter on four occasions.
+He played once for the England national team, scoring a hat-trick, and also represented the Southern League and the Football League, the latter on four occasions.

 Early life

 Frank Bradshaw was born on 31 May 1884 in Sheffield, Yorkshire.